Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 We’ll begin with a quick summary of quantization.
 For further reading on this subject, we’ve listed some nice blogs/papers in our [References](#References) section [1-4].

 ### The Quantization Equation
-In principle, we can use any function to map between FP and INT values.
+In principle, we can use any function to convert from a higher-precision to lower-precision representation.
 But a linear function is simplest and quickest on the hardware [4]:

 $$Q(r)=\textrm{Int}(r/S)-Z$$